 - Advanced troubleshooting: Sometimes, problems are too difficult for a small in-house team.
 If an issue exceeds your capabilities, professional services can step in and help.
 You can utilize professional services on an on-demand basis as tech support, though it may become cost-prohibitive if it is a common occurrence.

-A Comparison of Managed Services and Professional Services
+The Differences Between Managed Services and Professional Services

 The most significant difference between managed services and professional services is the time frame and scope of work.
 Managed services are on-going and typically work off of a contract.
 They can cover many aspects of an organization’s IT needs on a daily basis.
 Professional services are project-based and usually address a specific problem or challenge.